jojoakh/Test-your-knowledge/README.md

 ### Image

-The image used for this project is a picture of a map, just to show the users the area the site is focused on.
+The image used for this project is a picture of a map, just to show the users the quiz area of focus.

 ## Wireframes